DAO-Model-Law/docs/Chapter-5/Article-18.md

 sidebar_position: 18
 ---

-# 18. FAILURE EVENT―
+# 18. FAILURE EVENT

-### In the case of a Failure Event:
+In the case of a Failure Event:

-(1) Legal personality and limited liability are maintained to the extent
-    > necessary to protect DAO Members and Participants from personal
+* Legal personality and limited liability are maintained to the extent necessary to protect DAO Members and Participants from personal liability.
-    > liability.

-(2) A Failure Event may trigger liability on the Person(s) deploying or
-    > upgrading the DAO if that Person(s):
+* A Failure Event may trigger liability on the Person(s) deploying or upgrading the DAO if that Person(s):

-    a.  acted in manifest bad faith; or
+  * acted in manifest bad faith; or

-    b.  engaged in gross negligence.
+  * engaged in gross negligence.